 Have you considered an Oregon Coast fall trip?
 I know what you’re thinking—why visit in the fall?
-The water’s too cold for swimming—actually it’s too cold and rough most of the year for swimming.
+The water’s too cold in Oregon for swimming—actually it’s too cold and rough most of the year for swimming.
 And it will be rainy, right?

-I had the same thoughts about an Oregon Coast fall trip when Alan suggested one.
-But we were desperate to escape the smoke from forest fires that had been lingering over the Bitterroot Valley since mid July.
+I had the same thoughts about visiting the Oregon Coast in October when Alan suggested one.
+But we were desperate to escape the smoke from forest fires that had been lingering over Montana’s Bitterroot Valley since mid July.

 Where to stay on an Oregon Coast fall trip

 But the rental wasn’t available as early as we wanted—we were really desperate to get away from the oppressive smoke.
 So Ocean House Bed and Breakfast in Newport, Oregon, became our home for the first three nights of this boomer travel adventure.

-This trip introduced us to restaurants that will become favorites as Alan and I continue to visit the Oregon Coast.
-Yes, we’ve designated this area of Oregon as our new last-minute escape when we need a break from Montana.
+This trip introduced us to restaurants that will become favorites as Alan and I continue to visit the central Oregon Coast.
+Yes, we’ve designated this area of Oregon as our new last-minute escape when we need a break from exploring Montana.

 In Newport, Taphouse at Nye Creek provided a sunny deck for lunch that included Oregon crafted beer.
 We also enjoyed a late lunch/early dinner at Local Ocean Seafood followed by sea lion watching in the Newport Harbor.
 I’ll be returning to Local Ocean for the seasonal special of grilled halibut and peaches.
 Yum!

-In Bayshore, we met a couple from Helena, MT—can you believe that?
-They introduced us to excellent Mexican food at Fresh Mexican Food in Waldport.
+In the Bayshore community near Waldport, we met a couple from Helena, MT—can you believe that?
+They introduced us to excellent Mexican food at Fresco Mexican Food in Waldport.
 If you go, I recommend the chicken molé.
-And we enjoyed breakfasts at Mom’s Place and Hilltop Café-Bistro, also in Waldport.
+We’ve since discovered Azul Mexican Restaurant which has become our new favorite.

 A lunch at Luna Sea Fish House was our first introduction to the charming seaside village of Yachats.
 The drive was so pleasant that Alan and I returned to Yachats and the Drift Inn & Cafe for dinner and breakfast.